How to Dissolve an LLC Properly? (In a Few Easy Steps)

 Can You Freeze an LLC?

-Technically, no. Your LLC will have to continue sending tax filings and maintaining a good standing regardless of generating any revenue.
+Technically, you cannot freeze an LLC.
+Your company will have to comply with state laws, continue sending tax filings, and maintain a good standing regardless of generating any revenue.

 Can You Take the Name of an Inactive LLC?

 You can't take the name of an inactive LLC unless the entity has been dissolved and officially terminated.

 If the LLC has been inactive, the company failed to file necessary documents and was consequently made inactive.
 That doesn't mean the LLC is dissolved and no other company can take its name.

 Dissolving a business can be a complex procedure.
 For this reason, it is best to consult a service from a specialized company like IncFile before taking any action.